-TULSA, Okla. — There are now three deaths in Oklahoma and more than 160 confirmed cases of coronavirus, COVID-19 -- but how might that affect the state’s hospitals.
+TULSA, Okla. — There are now 88 deaths in Oklahoma and nearly 1,800 confirmed cases of coronavirus, COVID-19 -- but how is that affecting the state’s hospitals?

 Despite the growing numbers, the Oklahoma State Department of Health isn’t reporting any surges at state medical facilities yet.